The Lost Hero: Composition and marketing

-After realizing how many Greek and Roman myths he had left untouched as well the immense success of the original series, Riordan began writing a second series, using inspiration for his storyline from experiences that he and his children had while playing video and role-playing games such as World of Warcraft and Scion.
+After realizing how many Greek and Roman myths he had left untouched as well as the immense success of the original series, Riordan began writing a second series, using inspiration for his storyline from experiences that he and his children had while playing video and role-playing games such as World of Warcraft and Scion.
 After creating the storyline, Riordan created three new main characters—Jason, Piper, and Leo—but continued to use the previous main characters such as Annabeth and Grover as secondary characters.
 Unlike the Percy Jackson & the Olympians series which uses first-person narration solely from Percy's point of view, the second series is told in third-person, with the point of view alternating between various main characters.
 In The Lost Hero, those characters are Jason, Piper, and Leo.
 Although initially uncertain how fans would react, Riordan later found that they enjoyed the new format, as it allowed them to learn more about each character.

-The novel begins sixteen months after the events of The Last Olympian, which allowed continuity with the first series, so previous characters could be included and readers would not be confused.
+The novel begins six months after the events of The Last Olympian, which allowed continuity with the first series, so previous characters could be included and readers would not be confused.
 Riordan says that "it was my way of letting them revisit that world in a fresh twist, but also to catch up with Percy and Annabeth and the rest of the gang from the first series".
 He also decided to include the Roman gods after many readers requested that Riordan write a new series on Roman gods, who are the Roman equivalent of the Greek gods, with some minor changes in personality.
 He pondered on how the Roman aspect of the gods would be after moving from Greece to Rome to America.
 After a while, "playing with that idea gave me the idea for the new series".

 Before The Lost Hero was released, Disney-Hyperion released several sneak peeks in an effort to build up publicity for the books release.
 This included releasing a preview of the first two chapters of the book as well as releasing the book cover.
 Along with the excerpt, Disney-Hyperion released information about the series and characters, a book trailer, and an event kit.
 To celebrate the release of the book, a release party took place at BookPeople in Austin, Texas.
 The party began at 4 pm with over 800 visitors including Riordan himself.
 The party featured food, races, and rock climbing.
 Afterward, over 10,000 joined Riordan on an online webchat where he read the first two chapters and answered questions from the fans.
 He then signed one copy of the book and announced "that seven 'lucky demigods' will be selected in a sweepstakes to attend an exclusive one-week session at Camp Half-Blood at Bookpeople in July 2011".